stephenharris/Event-Organiser/readme.txt

 == Changelog ==

+= 2.7 =
+* Added hook `eventorganiser_ical_feed_parsed`.
+See [http://codex.wp-event-organiser.com/hook-eventorganiser_ical_feed_parsed.html](http://codex.wp-event-organiser.com/hook-eventorganiser_ical_feed_parsed.html).
+* (Backwards compatible) change in `eo_get_event_fullcalendar()` arguments.
+The arguments 'event_category' and 'event_venue' have been replaced by 'event-category' and 'event-venue'.
+Also they accept an array of term slugs or a comma-delimited string of term slugs.
+See [http://wp-event-organiser.com/forums/topic/eo_get_event_fullcalendar-exclude/](http://wp-event-organiser.com/forums/topic/eo_get_event_fullcalendar-exclude/).
+* When restricting a calendar by category(ies).
+Only those categories appear in the category drop-down, if this is added.

 = 2.6 =
 * WordPress 3.8 compatible (tested against RC1)
 * Fixes bug with iCal feed & weekly recurring events where the day is different in UTC timezone